-To be truly effective, a governing body needs members from all walks of life, with a variety of skills.
-Governing bodies are based on the principle that members represent every group with an interest in the school, working together in the best interests of the children.
-Specifically, our governing body comprises:
+To be truly effective, a governing board needs members from all walks of life, with a variety of skills.
+Governing boards are based on the principle that members represent every group with an interest in the school, working together in the best interests of the children.
+Specifically, our governing board comprises:

 - Parent Governors (elected by the parents)